webqit/quantum-js/README.md

 + Integral to the [OOHTML project](https://github.com/webqit/oohtml)
 + Open to contributions

+-->

 ## Implementation

-Quantum JS may be used today.
-While this is a full-fledged compiler at heart, there is no compile step required, and you can have all of Quantum JS live in the browser!
+As seen above, you can have all of Quantum JS live in the browser!

+Up there, we've used a version of the Quantum JS implementation that supports HTML script elements.
+That is the OOHTML polyfill ([OOHTML](https://github.com/webqit/oohtml)) and it's the most direct way to use Quantum JS in your web app.

+Below are the standard Quantum JS polyfills - for when you aren't writing HTML script elements.
+The design is such that you can easily integrate these into your tooling; e.g. as compile target.

 <details><summary>Load from a CDN<br>
 └───────── <a href="https://bundlephobia.com/result?p=@webqit/quantum-js"><img align="right" src="https://img.shields.io/bundlephobia/minzip/@webqit/quantum-js?label=&style=flat&colorB=black"></a></summary>